David Lanius

 My current research focus

-I am particularly interested in how (and whether) people change their convictions based on rational argumentation.
+I am interested in how (and whether) people change their convictions based on rational argumentation.
 Are good arguments ultimately convincing also to someone who does not share one’s beliefs already?
 How are we to deal with people who believe in “alternative facts?”
 Are there specific argumentative practices tied to modern populism, or is it all rhetoric?

-At the moment I am examining how argumentative abilities can be effectively acquired and taught in schools and universities and how the teaching of the epistemic and reflective competencies of philosophy can help to counter fake news and populism.
+At the moment, I am examining how argumentative abilities can be effectively acquired and taught in schools and universities and how the teaching of the epistemic and reflective competencies of philosophy can help to counter fake news and populism.

 Selected Publications